spdx/spdx-3-model/specmark.md

 For instance, a summary listed under the "Summary" heading will be represented as an `rdfs:comment` in the RDF file.
-Likewise, a value specified for the minCount of a property name under the "Properties" heading will be translated into a `sh:minCount` in the RDF file.
-See an [example](#example).
+Likewise, a value specified for the "minCount" of a property name under the "Properties" heading will be translated into a `sh:minCount` in the RDF file.
+See [an example](#example).

 Descriptions provided under the "Description" heading are intended for human reference and will not be incorporated into the RDF file.